 Take a Deep Breath (or Two)

 As I said, there are many ways to do the same thing.
-You have to find what works best for you and your family.
-I hope I’ve given you some points to think about as you either prepare for the new addition to your family or if you’re in the thick of it and trying to find solutions.
-Just remember that this transition doesn’t last long and before you know it, you’ll feel like you’re running a well-oiled machine again!
+You just have to find what works best for you and your family.
+I hope these ideas give you something to think about as you prepare for a new addition or navigate the early days with two little ones.
+The days can feel long, but this season is short, and before you know it, you’ll be running like a well-oiled machine again.